 Yellow Cupcakes with Ganache Frosting

-This moist Yellow Cupcakes Recipe with Ganache Frosting makes a perfect treat that’s ideal for a birthday party or potluck dessert.
+This moist Yellow Cupcake Recipe with Ganache Frosting makes a perfect treat that’s ideal for a birthday party or potluck dessert.

 When my husband requested yellow cake for his birthday, I made mini versions AKA Yellow Cupcakes with Chocolate Frosting.